gomorpheus/morpheus-docs/release_notes/current.rst

 - vCloud Director: Windows: Fixed Agent Installation Script injection into Guest OS Customizations when Domain Join is enabled
 - VMware: Fixed 'Import As Image' session timeouts when ovf export takes longer than 20 minutes.
 - VMware: Fixed issue with Datastore placement calculations and error surfacing when creating 2+ VMware Instance copies.
+- VMware: Fixed an issue causing metadata Tags set by exported Option Types to be cleared during provisioning to vCenter 6.0 $
+- VMware: Fixed an issue causing metadata Tags set by exported Option Types to be cleared during |morpheus| upgrade to 4.2.0 when using vCenter 6 $
 - Windows Execution: Fixed potential issue in HA Environments related to Windows Agent websocket session ID, .net not being good at random, and Spring.
 - Workflows: Fixed issue with Workflows with Multiple Options Types displaying when 2nd Option Type has no default value.
 - Xen: Resolved issue where volume size changes in Xen were only reflected on Virtual Machine records, not Instance and Container records.